iSanchezDev/Energy-Efficiency-Rating-CSS/README.md

 # Energy Efficiency Rating CSS

-Here your energy efficiency rating made in css
+Here your energy efficiency rating made on css

 This tool was implemented on Enerwater.
 Some of projects that I did.